 While we cannot police such scams, this page highlights those scams which have been brought to our attention and which we consider may pose a risk to other potential victims.

 Osborne Clarke will never issue unsolicited communications suggesting that the recipient may be in a position to benefit from an inheritance from a named estate (e.g. “the estate of John Smith”).
+Similarly emails advising a change in our bank details, or requesting that you divert bill payments to a non-Osborne Clarke account, are highly likely to be fraudulent.
 If you receive such a communication please treat it as a scam.